-20.14 COURTLEAVE
+20.14 Court Leave

-A member sewed with a document requiring him/her to appear as a witness during court proceedings or to serve jury duty shall be paid the difference between his/her regular full salary during such leave and any sum paid him/her for such jury or witness duty.
+A member served with a document requiring him/her to appear as a witness during court proceedings or to serve jury duty shall be paid the difference between his/her regular full salary during such leave and any sum paid him/her for such jury or witness duty.

-The Employer may require the member to furnish the document which requires him/her to appear as a witness or summons requiring him/her to appear for jury duty before making any payment under this article.
+The Employer may require the member to furnish the document which requires him/her to appear as a witness or summons requiring him/her to appear for jury duty before making any payment under this Article.

-20.16 COMPASSIONATE LEAVE
+20.16 Compassionate Leave

 It is recognized that certain emergencies may arise in a member's personal or family life which may require his/her absence from the University.
-The member shall request compassionate leave from his/her Dean for a specified period of time.
+The member shall request compassionate leave from his/her Dean/Director for a specified period of time.
 Such leave shall not be unreasonably refused.
 Compassionate Leave shall be at full salary and benefits.

-20.17.1 SICK LEAVE
+20.17.1 Sick Leave

-Members who are unable to carry out their duties because of sickness, including psychoneurotic disorders or behavioral disorders, shall be entitled to full salary and benefits for up to 180 consecutive days.
-At the conclusion of the 180 days, benefits under the Long Term Disability Plan come into effect.
-Members shall notify their Deans or Directors and department chairpersons of their absence and its probable duration as soon as is reasonably possible.
-Members may be required to submit a medical certificate to cover illnesses which cause more than 5 days absence.
+Members who are unable to carry out their duties because of sickness, including psychoneurotic disorders or behavioral disorders, shall be entitled to full salary and benefits for up to one hundred eighty (180) consecutive days.
+At the conclusion of the one hundred eighty (180) days, benefits to which the member may be entitled under the Long Term Disability Plan come into effect.
+Members shall notify their Deans/Directors and Department Chairpersons of their absence and its probable duration as soon as is reasonably possible.
+Members may be required to submit a medical certificate to cover illnesses which cause more than five (5) days absence.

-20.17.2 EMPLOYEE ASSISTANCE PROGRAM
+20.17.2 Employee Assistance Program

-THE PARTIES RECOGNIZE that most human problems can be dealt with successfully, provided they are identified during the early stages and referral is made to an appropriate helping resource.
-The parties also recognize that to the extent that some problems may influence work performance, they are a legitimate concern of both the Administration and the Union.
-Recognizing the desirability of having a coherent policy for dealing with unsatisfactory work performance brought about by any of the foregoing, the parties agree that the following process should be initiated if the Dean or Director to whom a member is responsible feels that the member's work performance is unsatisfactory.
+The Parties recognize that most human problems can be dealt with successfully, provided they are identified during the early stages and referral is made to an appropriate helping resource.
+The Parties also recognize that to the extent that some problems may influence work performance, they are a legitimate concern of both the Administration and the Union.
+As a reflection of this recognition, the Parties have undertaken to utilize the services of the provincial Employee Assistance Program or equivalent, as appropriate and when available.
+Recognizing the desirability of having a coherent policy for dealing with unsatisfactory work performance brought about by any of the foregoing, the Parties agree that the following process should be initiated if the Dean/Director to whom a member is responsible feels that the member's work performance is unsatisfactory.